daly-h/daly-h.github.io/_posts/2025-03-11-inside-politics-podcast.md

 tags: [climate, policy, podcast]
 ---

-With former Green Party leader and Climate minister Eamon Ryan, I joined the Irish Times Inside Politics podcast to discuss a recent report by the Irish Fiscal Advisory Council and Climate Council.
-I also asked ChatGPT to summarise the discussion and to generate a cleaned version of the transcript.
+I joined the Irish Times Inside Politics podcast to discuss a recent report by the Irish Fiscal Advisory Council and Climate Council, with former Green Party leader and Climate minister Eamon Ryan.

+I asked ChatGPT to summarise the discussion and to generate a cleaned version of the transcript.

 - [Link to Irish Times](https://www.irishtimes.com/podcasts/inside-politics/will-falling-behind-on-climate-cost-ireland-billions/)
 - [Link to Apple Podcasts](https://podcasts.apple.com/ie/podcast/inside-politics-with-hugh-linehan/id794389685?i=1000698530914)